davelam11/Machine-Learning-Book-Rental-Recommendation/README.md

 # Machine-Learning-Book-Rental-Recommendation
 Book Rent is the largest online and offline book rental chain in India.
 Lately, the company has been losing its user base.
 The main reason for this is that users are not able to choose the right books for themselves.
 The company wants to solve this problem and increase its revenue and profit.

-Dataset description:
+[Dataset description]

-BX-Users: It contains the information of users.
+[BX-Users] It contains the information of users.

 user_id - These have been anonymized and mapped to integers